 Mountain biking is a popular summer activity in Stowe, with good reason.
 Named a “mountain biking mecca” by The Boston Globe, Stowe’s extensive trail network of well-maintained, interconnected trails offers fun and challenging terrain, suitable for all ability levels.
 More than 50 miles of well-maintained single track around Stowe guarantee a green Vermont view in the woods, on the roads or paved paths.

+The majority of Stowe’s mountain bike trails are free and open for public use, thanks to the ongoing efforts of the Stowe Trails Partnership (STP).
+As stewards of the trails, STP ensures trails are in top riding conditions.
+Be sure to check the most recent trail conditions before venturing out.
 There are several bike shops that offer rentals, accessories and tune-up services for those with their own bikes.
 Many hotels are bike-friendly, offering washing stations and lock-up storage for your equipment.
 Some restaurants and attractions along the the Stowe Recreation Path offer a small discount to encourage people to ride instead of drive.
 Guided tours are available through 4 Points VT.Current Trail Conditions

 - Cady Hill Forest: The Cady Hill Forest is Stowe Trails Partnership’s flagship trail network; its diverse terrain, great views, easy access from town and the Stowe Rec Path, and trails that cater to just about any level of rider make it one of the most ridden trail networks in the northeast.
 Since 2012, Stowe Trails Partnership has constructed almost five miles of fresh single-track in Cady Hill, and has rerouted and rebuilt many smaller sections of trail to modern standards.
 Cady Hill’s signature trail Florence, built by Sustainable Trailworks, has been named best flow trail by MTBVT.com readers three years running.